 Previously, Prepros 4 had a huge advantage on Codekit’s internal server management.
 CodeKit 2 narrowed the gap by offering better internal/external management and page syncing.

 Little has changed for Prepros 5 and it still has the edge over Codekit 2 since it bundles Weinre, a remote web inspector, that allows you to inspect element from a single console on any (modernish) browser that is viewing your website through Prepros.
 Old Internet Explorers don’t play nice with Weinre.

 Prepros however doesn’t do CSS injection still, so any CSS changes require a full page reload which can be painful if working on a slower tech stack.

 Prepros 4 vs Prepros 5

 Functionality wise, Prepros 4 and Prepros 5 differ very little from each other.
 The feature sets are next to identical.
-Prepros did get a spiffy UI update and its not just skin deep, as Prepros switched its main engine from GitHub’s Atom to GitHub’s Atom Electron.
+Prepros did get a spiffy UI update, and it's not just skin deep, as Prepros switched its main engine from GitHub’s Atom to GitHub’s Atom Electron.
 Mostly all the changes lie within the internal compilers and bugfixes, using much more recent versions.
 This ensures better compatibility with the current precompiler languages.

-The upgrade was free from Prepros 4 to 5 so there’s little reason for existing users to not upgrade.
+The upgrade was free from Prepros 4 to 5 so there’s little reason for existing users not to upgrade.

 Prepros 5 vs CodeKit 2